The Top 7 Ways Your Business Can Accept Payments

 Does your business accept online payments?
-If not, then you’re missing on ample opportunities.
+If not, then you’re missing ample opportunities.
 Being a business owner, you only get paid if your consumers pay you on time and regularly.
 That means ensuring your ability to accept payments by offering multiple payment modes should be your priority.

 No matter your business’s size and type, you can offer several payment options to your customers to get paid continuously without any delay.
 Accepting business payments in various ways is the best deal to boost your customer experience and make money quickly.

 This post has put together a few top ways your business can accept payments from customers.
 Let’s take a closer look at the details.

 1. Accept Debit Cards and Credit Cards

 This survey states that 75% of clients prefer to pay with a credit card or debit card – whether paying in person or online.
 The way you will go about accepting these payments relies on the business type you’re operating.

 For instance, if you own a brick-and-mortar store, you will require a merchant account.
 A merchant account is a bank account that allows companies to accept payments from their consumers in multiple ways.
 On the other hand, if you run an online business, you will require an e-commerce site and a payment gateway.
 The payment gateway encrypts any data entered on your payment page and ensures secure transmission of customers’ sensitive information.

 Besides, remember if you’re accepting online payments, it’s your responsibility to keep confidential customer information secure.
 For this, make sure to select a Payment Card Industry (PCI) compliant payment gateway.